CodeYellowBV/django-binder/docs/api.md

 }
 ```

 The negative `id` indicates that it is made up.
-Because those models are not created yet, they don't have an `id`.
-By using a "fake" `id`, it is possible to reference a model in another model.
+Because those objects are not created yet, they don't have an `id`.
+By using a "fake" `id`, it is possible to reference an object in another object.

 The fake `id` has to be unique per model type.
 So you can use `-1` once for `Animal`, and once for `Zoo`.
 The backend does not care what number you use exactly, as long as it is negative.

-If this request succeeds, you'll get back a mapping of the fake ids and the real ones;
+If this request succeeds, you'll get back a mapping from the fake ids to the real ones:

 ```json
 {